Fluronix/buy-signal-crypto-bot/README.md

 Use Pm2 to run your bot on deamon https://www.npmjs.com/package/pm2

-Enjoy and feel Feel Free to contrubute
+Enjoy and feel Feel Free to contribute